Circle one: Yes No Maybe

 My name is Grant Blakeman.
 I work as an independent developer & designer, based in Los Angeles, California.

-Over the last thirteen years my focus has been on the web—designing and building custom interfaces and user experiences for everything from small startups to established products and large companies.
+Over the last fifteen years my focus has been on the web—designing and building custom interfaces and user experiences for everything from small startups to established products and large companies.

 I am comfortable joining existing teams, building my own, or working solo.
 I have experience in product design, backend and frontend development, and particularly enjoy roles that intersect some or all of these disciplines.